amirhefny/MSAAQAutomationTask/README.md

 - Run artifacts (screenshots, videos, traces) go under `test-results/`.
 - Allure raw results are in `allure-results/` (if you integrate Allure report generation).

-## Environment Configuration

-Add environment variables or credentials using repository secrets for CI.
-Locally, use shell exports or a `.env` with a loader if needed.

-## Contributing

-- Keep tests isolated and idempotent.
-- Prefer Page Objects for reusability.
-- Use clear tags and descriptive test names.

-## License

-Proprietary/Internal.
-Adjust as needed.